 ASHHRA and Dallas College are seeking healthcare systems and sites that will use the IRAP model to onboard, train and retain employees.

 To help close the growing skills gap, a new apprenticeship model has emerged to help Americans obtain relevant skills and as a faster pathway to high-paying jobs.
-Dallas College was awarded $12 million dollars from the Department of Labor to create and scale apprenticeships nationally in the health care industry.
+Dallas College was awarded $12 million dollars to create and scale apprenticeships nationally in the healthcare industry.
 Core team partners include the ASHHRA, Workcred, Bufflehead Strategies, and Solutions for Information Design (SOLID – a DoD contractor and pro-veteran career readiness company).

 IRAPs are high-quality apprenticeship programs that provide individuals with opportunities to obtain workplace-relevant knowledge and progressively advancing skills.
 IRAPs combine a paid-work component with an educational component resulting in an industry-recognized credential.
 IRAPs are recognized and evaluated annually by qualified third-party entities known as Standards Recognition Entities (SREs).
 The SRE for Dallas College IRAPs is the ANSI National Accreditation Board.